wp-plugins/wp-awesome-faq/readme.txt

 Donate link: http://liton-online.com/donate
 Tags: WordPress, WordPress FAQ, Frequently asked questions,WordPress Plugin Requires at least: 3.8
-Tested up to: 4.1
+Tested up to: 4.2.2
-Stable tag: 1.5.0
+Stable tag: 1.6.0

 Best WordPress FAQ Plugin integrated with Custom Post Type.
 WP Awesome FAQ comes with accordion based jQuery UI.

 == Description ==
 No need extra configurations for WP Awesome FAQ Plugin.
 WP Awesome FAQ Plugin allows to create unlimited FAQ Items with Title, Description.
 With the plugin installation's a Custom Post Type named "FAQ" will be created automatically.
-A shortcode [faq] needed, just crate a page for your FAQ section and update the page.
+To show all FAQ's items a shortcode [faq] needed, just crate a page for your FAQ section and update the page.
+If you want to show Category based Shortcodes Go To>>FAQ Category and you will see Shotcodes like [faq cat_id="8"] , this is the shortcode you need to place where you want to show the FAQ.

 = Features Included =
 * WP Awesome FAQ Plugin includes- Title, Description.
 * No Post Description Limits.
-* Category based FAQ (very much requested feature !!!).
+* Category Shortcode based FAQ (very much requested feature !!!).
 * Window resize auto height.
 * Many more settings are comming!!!